LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/strings/encoding-characters.rst

    pair: number; binary
    pair: number; decimal

 A **byte** is a set of 8 bits.
 Bytes look like 00101101 or 11110011, and they represent a **binary number**, or a base-2 number.
-A binary number is a number representatation that uses only 0s and 1s.
+A binary number is a number representation that uses only 0s and 1s.
 The numbers that you are used to, which are built out of the integers 0...9, are **decimal numbers**, or base-10 numbers.

 Since each bit can have one of two values, each byte can have one of 2\ :sup:`8` = 256 different values.

 It may not be obvious, but every decimal integer can be represented as a binary integer, and vice versa.
 There are 256 different values a byte may take, each of which can be used to represent a decimal integer, from 0 to 255.

+.. admonition:: Note

-.. note:: We will not go into binary to decimal number conversion.
+   We will not go into binary to decimal number conversion.
 If you are interested in learning more, there are `many <https://www.csetutor.com/how-to-convert-binary-to-decimal-examples/>`_ `tutorials <https://www.youtube.com/watch?v=wPvI19DmWQw>`_ `online <https://www.khanacademy.org/math/algebra-home/alg-intro-to-algebra/algebra-alternate-number-bases/v/decimal-to-binary>`_ that can show you the way.

 In this way, the bits in a computer can be viewed as integers.
 If you want to represent values greater than 255, just use more bits!

 Representing Strings
 --------------------

 Strings are collections of characters, so if we can represent each character as a number, then we'll have a way to go from a string to a collection of bits, and back again.

 Character Encodings
 ^^^^^^^^^^^^^^^^^^^